wodby/docs/1.0/docs/apps/deploy.md

 * You need to run tests
 * Direct git deployment cannot be used for custom stacks and cluster deployments
 * With CI/CD you have build artifacts like docker images that you can download locally
-* With CI/CD you can roll back build (feature TBA)

 !!! warning "Not officially supported by forked stacks"
     Since the CI deployment type was added later only certain version of managed stacks support it and that's